sonnguyen123526/distrisync/docs/Architecture.md

     └─ broadcastRoom(senderKey, frame)         ← fan-out to room peers
 ```

-`FileChannel` is opened lazily on the first `append` call per room and remains open until `WalManager.close()`.
+`FileChannel` is opened lazily on the first `append` call per `(roomId, boardId)` partition and remains open until `WalManager.close()`.
 The `APPEND` open option guarantees that concurrent writes from a single thread are always positioned at the end of the file without requiring a separate `seek`.

 **Durability trade-off:** writes are OS-buffered.
 The page cache will flush to stable storage within seconds under normal conditions.
 Operators requiring synchronous durability (at the cost of write throughput) can uncomment the `channel.force(false)` call in `WalManager.append`.